ericsink/wasm2cil/README.md

 to compile C/C++ for .NET, using Wasm as a halfway point.
 Like an alternative to pinvoke.

-Rust should work too, but I haven't tried that yet.
+(Rust should hopefully work too, but I haven't tried that yet.)

 All of this is very much a work in progress.